Subscribe

 About

-The Writers Guild Initiative, the independent non-profit affiliated with the Writers Guild of America, East, has launched its Support Staff Training Program, a virtual bootcamp for underrepresented emerging writers looking to break into television at the support-staff level, divided into two tracks: Writers’ Assistant and Script Coordinator.
-This new initiative is designed and run by working television writers and former writers room support staff.
+The Writers Guild of America East has launched its Support Staff Basic Training, a virtual bootcamp for underrepresented emerging writers looking to break into television at the support-staff level, divided into two tracks: Writers’ Assistant and Script Coordinator.
+This initiative is designed and run by working television writers and former writers room support staff.

-The online program is intended for emerging, diverse writers (BIPOC, LGBTQIA+, disabled, over 40-years-old) who are based in the eastern half of the United States (including Chicago, Atlanta, Miami and New York), looking to break into television at the support-staff level, and have not previously worked as writers assistants or script coordinators on a scripted television series.
+The virtual program is intended for emerging, diverse writers (BIPOC, LGBTQIA+, disabled, over 40 years old) who are based in the eastern half of the United States (including Chicago, Atlanta, Miami and New York), looking to break into television at the support-staff level, and have not previously worked as writers assistants or script coordinators on a scripted television series.
 Applicants with previous industry experience, especially those who have worked as production assistants, are preferred.

 Benefits

-Up to 10 participants will be selected for each track, following an application process.
-The program will operate online, both tracks will be taught by a mix of working writers and current or recent support staff.
-The bootcamp will begin in May 2022, with the Writers Assistant track running 3-4 weekends, while the Script Supervisor track may include additional meetings.
+Up to 8 participants will be selected for each track, following an application process.
+The program will operate online.
+Both tracks will be taught by a mix of working writers and current or recent support staff.
+The bootcamp will begin in June 2024, running 3 weekends.

 Participants will be expected to attend all sessions and complete all weekly assignments over the course of the bootcamp.
 Frequent absence may impact program participation.
 Both groups will receive instruction through a mix of roundtables, lectures, independent work, and interactive workshops.
 Each course will conclude with 1:1 exit interviews to ensure that personal relationships are developed with instructors.